optimagic-dev/optimagic/docs/source/development/ep-03-alignment.md

 Currently we try to align default values for convergence criteria and other algorithm options across algorithms and even across optimizer packages.
-This means that sometimes algorithms that are used via estimagic produce different results than the same algorithm used via SciPy or other packages.
+This means that sometimes algorithms that are used via optimagic produce different results than the same algorithm used via SciPy or other packages.

 Moreover, it is possible that we deviate from algorithm options that the original